Charcuterie for Two (building a date night charcuterie board)

 You may have all the right moves and all the right foods, but don’t underestimate the seductive power of creative presentation.
 It starts in the kitchen when selecting ingredients for a charcuterie board: pick a variety of colors and shapes.
 Really shine by adding some chopped herbs or edible flowers for garnish.

-How to build an aphrodisiac charcuterie board for two
+Building an aphrodisiac charcuterie board for two step-by-step

 I’ve linked to recommended charcuterie board recipes and products within these lists.
 But if you don’t have a good, local source for meat and cheese for a charcuterie board, I highly recommend D’Artagnan.
 They make an outstanding source for anything that goes on a charcuterie plate.